acbsp/bonafide.guru/en/contents.rst

 --C.C., Madhya, 4.
 111. commentary

-Since Srila Prabhupada by means of His books initiates us with transcendental knowledge He becomes for us a **bona fide**\ *diksha-guru*.
-Despite his positive words about the philosophy presented in Srila Prabhupada’s books Bhakti Vijnana Goswami Maharaja still assumed a responsibility of a *diskha-guru* and accepts disciples initiating them on his own name.
+Since |SP| by means of His books initiates us with transcendental knowledge He becomes for us a **bona fide**\ *diksha-guru*.
+Despite his positive words about the philosophy presented in |SP|’s books Bhakti Vijnana Goswami Maharaja still assumed a responsibility of a *diskha-guru* and accepts disciples initiating them on his own name.